After The Deposit

 - Paint colours.

 NB.
-Sometimes Builders do this after Signing of Contract when it is normally called Pre-start
+Sometimes Builders do this meeting after Signing of Contract when it is normally called Pre-start

 Much more information is included in my Selection Guide